Sunday, July 20, 2025

 He tossed out a few suggestions, including something like what I wore the night we met.
 I landed on a long-sleeved denim top with matching shorts.
 Not too short, but short enough to hug the right places.
 Minimal makeup: full lashes, soft color on the lids, and my signature lipstick that shifts shade depending on how I wear it.

-On the way to his place, I needed directions, so he sent me a Google Maps link with voice guidance—my favorite.
+On the way to his place, I needed directions, so he sent me a Google Maps link with voice guidance.
 He was waiting at the gate, arms folded, flashing that quiet grin.
 This was my first visit to his home since we started talking.

 He was still debating which shirt to wear, worried about the night breeze.
 I told him he looked great as is.
 Funny enough, we were both in denim—unintentionally coordinated.
 Cute.